PeterBengtson/Ooloi-docs/ADRs/0026-Pitch-Representation-and-Operations.md

 ```

 **Performance characteristics:**
-- Uses normalisation only (no MIDI/Hz calculation overhead)
+- Uses normalisation only (no Hz calculation overhead)
 - Essential for chord recognition and harmonic analysis

 ---